dmfn1989/dmfn1989.github.io/basics.md

 Environment Variables can be declared by prepending "export" to a normal variable declaration (ie. export a=b).
 This will allow the variable to be used by the current terminal / context, as well as any children spawned.

-Global Variables are in reference to a variable declared at the beginning of a bash script that can be used throughout in various functions or commands, unless over-written.
+Global Variables are ones declared at the beginning of a bash script that can be used throughout in various functions or commands, unless over-written.

 Lastly, bash has standard environment variables that can be queried for information and / or manipulated to affect attributes of a user's shell experience.
 They can be found [here](https://www.gnu.org/software/bash/manual/html_node/Bash-Variables.html).